 Coconut oil is known as an antibacterial and antifungal, and is an excellent moisturizer for skin.

 Palm kernel oil though has a pungent smell, but happens to be one powerful oil that most people just do not bother about.
 It has sufficient amount of Vitamin E, tocotrienols, and a good amount of anti-oxidants.

 This oil provides relief to itchy skin and leaves the skin feeling soft.
 I don’t know if all of the above ways I have managed my situation has had a major effect, or just mere coincidence that my skin looks so good.

 For the next few months ahead, I’ll be supplementing Vitamin C, antiviral herbs like turmeric and garlic if I can manage the after smell.
 Antiviral herbs helps the immune system by boosting and supporting recovery, the part I am most excited about.

 Please note (as a victim of this virus who might be reading this) that though chickenpox will leave you feeling less active and unable to do major work for about a week or more, depending on its severity; but as soon as the scabs starts to fall off you’ll be able to return to some normal activities right after.

-Also, people tend to feel terribly sad about the spots on the skin, how it will deter them in some way (applicable to other skin diseases too).
-You should never forget that this doesn’t take away the fact that you’re absolutely awesome and beautiful.
+Well, we should never forget that this doesn’t take away the fact that one is absolutely awesome and beautiful.
 My husband asked if i’m worried about the spots, well I have resolved to enjoy it while it lasts as it makes me feel like a leopard, and I’m not joking around.

 Of course, personally I will be following certain skin care routine and diet too specifically meant to soothe, nourish and restore my skin.
 But in the course of all that, thoughts about what people will think when they see you with spots all over should be put far away.
 Remember, the skin is just housing the actual beauty that you really are.